UD-CISC374/type-warrior/egdd.md

 ## Core Gameplay Mechanics (Brief)

-- Move around the battlefield by typing in a command to do so. e.g. "move forward", "step back", "dodge left"
+- Move around the battlefield by using the arrow keys
-- Perform various attacks and defences with typing commands such as "swing right hand", "cast fireball", "block left swing"
+- Perform various attacks and defences with typing commands such as "attack right", "cast fireball", "block"
-- A mistype causes the type input to stop, the letter you messed up on turns red, and you can't type another command for a brief moment
+- A mistype causes the type input to reset, the screen glows red for a second and the user must retry their input.
-- Whenever the enemy uses a command, you have a short indicated timeframe to react to their command. e.g. enemy: "swing left hand" player: "block left swing"
+- Being able to time the enemies attack is important as the block command only lasts seconds.
 - Defeating an enemy gives you gold.
 Gold can be used to buy equipment,spells, and upgrades at the shop.

 # Learning Aspects